autumnchris/roman-numeral-converter/README.md

 # Roman Numeral Converter

+A JavaScript app that takes a given standard Arabic number and outputs its Roman numeral form.

-A Roman Numeral Converter web app I built based on [my solution](https://github.com/autumnchris/free-code-camp-algorithms/blob/master/intermediate-algorithms/roman-numeral-converter.js) to the [Roman Numeral Converter algorithm](https://www.freecodecamp.org/challenges/roman-numeral-converter) on [freeCodeCamp](https://www.freecodecamp.org).
+Inspired by [my solution](https://github.com/autumnchris/freecodecamp-algorithms/blob/main/javascript-algorithms-and-data-structures-projects/roman-numeral-converter.js) to the [Roman Numeral Converter algorithm](https://www.freecodecamp.org/challenges/roman-numeral-converter) as part of the curriculum for the [JavaScript Algorithms and Data Structures Certification](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures) on [freeCodeCamp](https://www.freecodecamp.org).

 ---